project-asap/IReS-Platform/ires_docs/source/implementation.rst

 ------------------------------
 Operator metadata description
 ------------------------------
-In this section, we give an example of a materialized operator description (Figure 5).
+In this section, we give an example of a materialized operator description.
+We also provide a `template <./files/description_template>`_ of an operator description file.

-| Constraints.Input.number=1
-| Constraints.Output.number=1
-| Constraints.Input0.Engine.FS=HDFS
-| Constraints.Input0.type=SequenceFile
-| Constraints.Output0.Engine.FS=HDFS
-| Constraints.Output0.type=SequenceFile
-| Constraints.OpSpecification.Algorithm.name=TF_IDF
-| Constraints.EngineSpecification.Distributed.MapReduce.masterLocation=127.0.0.1
-| Optimization.inputSpace.In0.documents=Double,100.0,150000.0,10000.0
-| Optimization.outputSpace.execTime=Double
-| Optimization.outputSpace.Out0.points=Integer
-| Optimization.outputSpace.cost=Double
-| Optimization.model.execTime=gr.ntua.ece.cslab.panic.core.models.AbstractWekaModel
-| Optimization.model.Out0.points=gr.ntua.ece.cslab.panic.core.models.UserFunction
-| Optimization.Out0.points=In0.documents
-| Optimization.model.cost=gr.ntua.ece.cslab.panic.core.models.UserFunction
-| Optimization.cost=15.0 Execution.LuaScript=TF_IDF_mahout.lua Execution.Arguments.number=2
-| Execution.Argument0=In0.path Execution.Argument1=$HDFS_OP_DIR/tfidf
-| Execution.Output0.path=$HDFS_OP_DIR/tfidf

 .. figure:: materializedop.png